Opegrapha fumosa

 Threats & Status

-Grows deep in sheltered woodlands and is vulnerable to over shading if expensive grazing is removed from traditionally grazed woods.
+Grows deep in sheltered woodlands and is vulnerable to over shading if extensive grazing is removed from traditionally grazed woods.

 Britain: Notable